No-Go Grub for Type 2 Diabetes: What to Dodge!

 Quick Tip: Use smaller plates to help control portion sizes, and listen to your body – stop when you’re satisfied, not stuffed.

-Remember, these are small steps that can make a big difference.
-Feel free to mix and match these tips to find what works best for you.
-And hey, consulting with a nutritionist or healthcare pro never hurts – they’re like your personal guides to a balanced and blood sugar-friendly lifestyle.
+Remember, these are little changes that can have a big impact.
+Feel free to mix things up and see what works best.
+And hey, checking in with a nutritionist or healthcare pro is always a good idea—they’re like personal guides to a well-balanced lifestyle.

 Meal Planning Made Simple